kurniawano/ictpsp.github.io/_Notes/Basic_Structures.md

 ```
 Input:
   - cadence_list: list of cadence for the past seven days.
 The element of the list is an integer.
+  - target_cadence: the target value for the cadence average to hit.

 Output:
   - None